The best life is a God First life

 by: Wayne R Johnson

-Mike is your new friend who happens to be a baker, you mention to Mike that you have the perfect cake recipe.
-Mike knows your Birthday is coming up and offers to bake it.
-You give Mike the recipe and write across the top.
+Mike is your new friend who happens to be a baker; you tell Mike in conversation that you love carrot cake and have the perfect recipe.
+Mike finds out your birthday is coming up and offers to bake your cake, so you give Mike the recipe; however, you write in large letters across the top of the paper:

-“IMPORTANT!
-Follow the recipe as written, Don’t add or leave anything out of it”
+Follow the recipe as written.
+Don’t add or leave anything out of it.”

-The moment has arrived, the cake looks awesome and you and your family are finally digging in.
-Hmm, The cake is not moist, in fact, it’s dry.
-It’s bland and is not at all what you expected.
-You have no idea why, when you notice, the cake has nuts in it, you immediately look at your daughter and see her gasping for air and you call 911 for help.
+Hmm, the cake is not moist; in fact, it’s dry.
+It’s bland and not at all what you expected.
+You have no idea why.
+When suddenly you notice the cake has nuts, you immediately look at your daughter, who is gasping for air, and call 911 for help.

 Sound familiar?